theme-next/hexo-theme-next/.github/CONTRIBUTING.md

 1. In GitHub, send a pull request to `theme-next/hexo-theme-next:master`.
     - Fill in [the required template](PULL_REQUEST_TEMPLATE.md).
     - Include screenshots and animated GIFs in your pull request whenever possible.
-    - Document new code based on the [Documentation Styleguide](#documentation-styleguide)
+    - Document new code based on the [Documentation Styleguide](#documentation-styleguide).
 1. After your pull request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository.

 That's it!
 Thank you for your contribution!